 How to Choose the Best Concertina for Traditional Irish Music

 What concertinas are suitable for Traditional Irish Music?
 The best concertina for playing Irish music is an Anglo 30key C/G concertina.
 Why is that?
-Well a 20key concertina doesn't have the range of notes required for traditional Irish music, mainly the C Sharp on the outside row on the right hand side.
-A 30key concertina does.
-Anglo is the tuning system required for traditional music because it gives the low and the high octave in the keys of D, C, A, G and E. There are 15 buttons on each side of the 30key concertina, the third button down (ring finger) on the middle row on left-hand side when pressed is C, the first button (index finger) on the middle row also on the left-hand side is G. Hence the concertina is in the key C/G.
+Well a 20key concertina doesn't have the range of notes required for traditional Irish music, mainly the C Sharp on the outside row on the right hand side, 31key concertina has the C sharp note..
+Anglo is the tuning system required for traditional music because it gives the low and the high octave in the keys of D, C, A, G and E. There are 15 buttons on each side of the 30key concertina plus an air button on the right hand side.
+The third button down (ring finger) on the middle row on left-hand side when pressed is C, the first button (index finger) on the middle row also on the left-hand side is G. Hence the concertina is in the key C/G.

 There are a number of points to look for when choosing the correct concertina for you.
 Most importantly it depends on your level of playing.
 Let me start off with buying a beginner concertina/student concertina.